Why Does My Dog Push His Food With His Nose? (Answered By Vet Tech)

 Puppies need to play.
 If you’ve ever had one in your house, you know that they’re not picky about what they play with.
 They might choose to play with something like a shoe or the carpet!
 If they’re in a mood, they might push their kibble around just to get a reaction.

-If your puppy is smudging their food around, don’t worry.
+If your puppy is spreading and pushing their food around, don’t worry.
 Odds are, they’ll grow out of this juvenile behavior soon.

 Reason 7: They’re Being Picky